CN Tower: History

-At the time, most data communications took place over point-to-point microwave links, whose dish antennae covered the roofs of large buildings.
+At the time, most data communications took place over point-to-point microwave links, whose dish antennas covered the roofs of large buildings.
 As each new skyscraper was added to the downtown, former line-of-sight links were no longer possible.
 CN intended to rent "hub" space for microwave links, visible from almost any building in the Toronto area.

 The original plan for the tower envisioned a tripod consisting of three independent cylindrical "pillars" linked at various heights by structural bridges.
-Had it been built, this design would have been considerably shorter, with the metal antenna located roughly where the concrete section between the main level and the SkyPod lies today.
-As the design effort continued, it evolved into the current design with a single continuous hexagonal core to the SkyPod, with three support legs blended into the hexagon below the main level, forming a large Y-shape structure at the ground level.
+Had it been built, this design would have been considerably shorter, with the metal antenna located roughly where the concrete section between the main level and The Top lies today.
+As the design effort continued, it evolved into the current design with a single continuous hexagonal core to The Top, with three support legs blended into the hexagon below the main level, forming a large Y-shape structure at the ground level.

-The idea for the main level in its current form evolved around this time, but the Space Deck (later renamed SkyPod) was not part of the plans until later.
-One engineer in particular felt that visitors would feel the higher observation deck would be worth paying extra for, and the costs in terms of construction were not prohibitive.
+The idea for the main level in its current form evolved around this time, but the Space Deck (currently named The Top, and originally dubbed 'Bud's Bubble' named after Bud Andrews) was not part of the plans until later.
+Bud Andrews (president of the Metro Centre Developments Group) felt that visitors would feel the higher observation deck would be worth paying extra for, and the costs in terms of construction were not prohibitive.
 Also around this time, it was realized that the tower could become the world's tallest free-standing structure to improve signal quality and attract tourists, and plans were changed to incorporate subtle modifications throughout the structure to this end.

 Construction

-The CN Tower was built by Canada Cement Company (also known as the Cement Foundation Company of Canada at the time), a subsidiary of Sweden's Skanska, a global project-development and construction group.
+The CN Tower was built by Foundation Company of Canada with Canron of Etobicoke handling the steel and antenna fabrication work.

 Construction began on February 6, 1973, with massive excavations at the tower base for the foundation.
 By the time the foundation was complete, 56000 t of earth and shale were removed to a depth of 15 m in the centre, and a base incorporating 7000 m3 of concrete with 450 t of rebar and 36 t of steel cable had been built to a thickness of 6.7 m.
 This portion of the construction was fairly rapid, with only four months needed between the start and the foundation being ready for construction on top.